FromDaong/nft-web/docs/Social.md

 ## Write Journey

-- Create post with Trit Service
+- Create NFT with Trit Service
 - Store media in Object Storage
 - Write to chain with Chain Service and store in Redis CacheUser Timeline
 - Trit Service sends post to Fanout Service